-If you look at any stock HDMI cables, Some are low cost, whereas others cost far more than you might expect.
-Unless you’re a technophile, It can be difficult for the average consumer as to which cable to buy.
+If you look at any stock HDMI cables, some are low cost, whereas others cost far more than you might expect.
+Unless you’re a technophile, it can be difficult for the average consumer to figure out which HDMI cable to buy.

 One of the advantages of HDMI is that it is very easy to connect different audio/visual items together.
 The cables are bidirectional, relatively flexible and easy to connect.

 These days, HDMI is the only way to make an HD-Capable connection to an HD device.
 Although most TVs still offer a component input, it really has disappeared on Blu-ray players, cameras and other HD equipped devices.
 SCART cables and connectors have long gone - so HDMI cables are needed to make that connection.